 - Lightly fry the aubergines for about 5 minutes on each side.
 Put to the side and then in the same pan fry the onions and carrots until softened.
 Add one crushed garlic clove a few minutes before they are ready.

 - While cooking the vegetables, make the meatballs.
-Mix ½ a tsp of each spice and 1 crushed garlic clove into the mince.
+Mix ½ a teaspoon of each spice and 1 crushed garlic clove into the mince.
 Make into small meatballs.

 - Lightly oil an ovenproof dish.
 Place the aubergines on the bottom of the dish.
 Layer the carrots and onions on top.
 Slice the tomatoes into wide chunks and put on top.
 Put the meat balls between the chunks of tomato.